mattrips/scratchPad/ProtocolConformance 200703.md

 A concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol, while a concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.

-A concretization of a generic type results from the instantiation of a type arguments
+A concretization of a generic type is the specialized version of the generic type formed by replacing the generic type's parameters `Key:  Hashable` and `Value` with the concrete type arguments `String` and `Int`.

+results from the instantiation of a type arguments

+The specialized version of the generic `Dictionary` type, `Dictionary<String,  Int>` is formed by replacing the generic parameters `Key:  Hashable` and `Value` with the concrete type arguments `String` and `Int`.
+Each type argument must satisfy all the constraints of the generic parameter it replaces, including any additional requirements specified in a generic `where` clause.
+In the example above, the `Key` type parameter is constrained to conform to the `Hashable` protocol and therefore `String` must also conform to the `Hashable` protocol.

 follows the protocol conformance